-(Note 1) Gains and losses recognized in profit or loss are associated with the financial assets measured at fair value through profit or loss, which are presented in "Other expense" and "Finance income" in the Consolidated Statement of Profit or Loss.
+(Note 1) Gains and losses recognized in profit or loss are included in "Finance income" in the Consolidated Statement of Profit or Loss.

-(Note 2) Gains and losses recognized in other comprehensive income are associated with the financial assets measured at fair value through other comprehensive income, which are presented in "Changes in financial assets measured at fair value through other comprehensive income" and "Exchange differences on translation of foreign operations" in the Consolidated Statement of Comprehensive Income.
+(Note 2) Gains and losses recognized in other comprehensive income are included in "Changes in financial assets measured at fair value through other comprehensive income" and "Exchange differences on translation of foreign operations" in the Consolidated Statement of Comprehensive Income.